CUBI INVESTOR NEWS: Customers Bancorp, Inc. Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Company ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-21, 2024 (GLOBE NEWSWIRE) -- Leading securities law firm Rosen Law Firm, a global investor rights law firm, continues to investigate Customers Bancorp, Inc. (NYSE: CUBI) for potential violations of the federal securities laws.
+NEW YORK, Oct.
+22, 2024 /PRNewswire/ -- Rosen Law Firm, a leading securities law firm, announces an investigation into Customers Bancorp, Inc. (NYSE: CUBI ) for possible violations of the federal securities laws.

-If you invested in Customers Bancorp, you are encouraged to obtain additional information by visiting .
+If you purchased Customers Bancorp securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+The Rosen Law Firm is preparing a class action seeking recovery of investor losses.

 Follow us for updates on LinkedIn: , on Twitter: or on Facebook: .